Tell us a little about yourself.

 Hong Kong was such an amazing City to live in.
-We lived on an Island just a half-hour ferry ride from “Hong Kong side” called Discovery Bay.
+We lived on an Island just a half-hour ferry ride from the “Hong Kong side” called Discovery Bay.
 This community was very close, and people from all over the world lived there.
-My kids went to the International school there and were able to foster so many long-lasting relationships living in that environment.
+My kids went to the International school there and fostered so many long-lasting relationships living in that environment.

 What brought you to Hong Kong in the first place?